ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

   - `volume_prototype` - (Optional, Forces new resource, List)

       Nested scheme for `volume_prototype`:
       - `allowed_use` - (Optional, List) The usage constraints to be matched against requested instance or bare metal server properties to determine compatibility.
-Can only be specified if source_snapshot is bootable.
-If not specified, the value of this property will be inherited from the source_snapshot.
+Can only be specified if `source_snapshot` is present and bootable.
+If not specified, the value of this property will be inherited from the `source_snapshot`.

       Nested schema for `allowed_use`:
       - `api_version` - (Optional, String) The API version with which to evaluate the expressions.